hbsagen/DL360G5_fan_mod/README.md

 - A DL360 G5
 - Basic tools
 - Some new screws if you want to increse the flow

+First, dissasemble your fans until you have this unit:
 ![alt text](https://github.com/hbsagen/DL360G5_fan_mod/blob/main/images/IMG_6491.JPG?raw=true)